3tty0n/gatling-thrift/src/main/paradox/features/execute-as-sbt.md

 }
 ```

-Then call `gatling:test` which will execute your scenario of the load test.
+Then call `sbt gatling:test` which will execute your scenario of the load test.